dfamonteiro/blog/blog/content/posts/using-dotnet-trace-with-perfetto.md

     19  dotnet         /usr/lib64/dotnet/dotnet                dotnet Cmf.Foundation.Services.HostService.dll -p 8080
     ```

 Our application is running on pid 19.
 Let's collect some data by running `dotnet-trace collect`!
-The target process is determined by `-p`, and `--format Chromium` determines the intended format: a `.chromium.json` file that can be read by the Perfetto trace viewer.
+The target process is determined by the `-p` flag, and `--format Chromium` determines the intended format: a `.chromium.json` file that can be read by the Perfetto trace viewer.

 ```txt
 bash-4.4# ./dotnet-trace collect -p 19 --format Chromium